 By using Beekeeper's Document Library, your employees can browse and view files of png, jpg, gif, pdf, xls, xslx, doc, docx, ppt, and pptx type that are 10MB or less.
-This integration is also built so employees are able to access and view content without a Microsoft license.
 Once configured by an administrator, employees can use their mobile device to directly view these files without having to download or save them locally!
 You can find the setup instructions in our SharePoint Integration Installation Guide article.

 Please check our corporate site if this feature is available in your subscription plan.

 The integration only works with drives from SharePoint sites.
 We cannot synchronise documents from a SharePoint page directly.

 How to Use

 Integration folders are visible by the SharePoint logo on the folder icon.